 At the same time, good fit for star-schemes, fast response time and quick prototyping make QlikView very attractive choice for data marts built over a corporate data warehouses.
 Not to forget QV's wonderful capability to merge Excel spreadsheets and text files with data from RDBMSs in a few mouse clicks which makes enhancing DWH data with Excel data very easy for non-technical users -- an important use case.
 (UPDATE 23/6/2015 - with my new ETL tool EasyMorph you can do it even easier).

 Myth #4: QlikView is an enterprise BI platform

 Briefly -- no, it's not.
-While QlikView is very advanced dashboarding tool with some nice query & analysis capabilities it wouldn't cover needs for heavy reporting, ad hoc analysis across hundreds of measures and dimensions, balanced scorecarding, data mining etc. which a large enterprise might have.
-Lack of single, easy manageable and scalable security model also limits area of applicability for QlikView.
-Currently, in order to manage user access rights one should set them up in 4 places -- load script, document properties, visual object properties and QlikView Publisher.
+While QlikView is a very advanced dashboarding tool with some nice query & analysis capabilities it wouldn't cover the needs for heavy reporting, ad hoc analysis across hundreds of measures and dimensions, balanced scorecarding, data mining etc. which a large enterprise might have.
+Lack of single, easy manageable and scalable security model also limits areas of applicability for QlikView.
+Currently, in order to manage user access rights one should set them up in 4 (!) places -- load script, document properties, visual object properties and QlikView Publisher.
 While it's more or less bearable for 50-100 users, I guess you wouldn't want to go through all of this for a few thousands of users.